 - While users may discuss Protected Health Information in message content and upload files that contain PHI, users may not include PHI in some specific fields.

 - There are restrictions on using email forwarding and ingestion with Slack if transmitting PHI over email.

 - There are controls needed if using shared channels to communicate between two separate companies or workspaces.

 - Channels in which PHI may be shared through messages or documents should be set as private.

-- You must inform your users about how to use and configure Slack so that it can be used in compliant ways.
-You can do so by using various available Slack capabilities such as customised terms of service, customisable bots, mandatory organisation-wide channels, pinned posts and PHI deletion notifications.
+- You must inform your users about how to use and configure Slack so it can be used in compliant ways.
+You can do so by using various available Slack capabilities such as custom terms of service, customizable bots, mandatory organization-wide channels, pinned posts and PHI deletion notifications.

 - There are special considerations for devices, adding users, patient home visits and other situations.